mulle-sde/mulle-make/dox/NAQ.md

 Then there are projects, that are too new, that you can't even get via `apt-get` or `brew`.
 And some dependencies may be your own even.

 Q: *As a user I really don't run into these situations ever!*

-A: That's why it's billed as a dependency manager for developers.
+A: That's why it's billed as a dependency manager for developers, not users.

-**Developer**

 Q: *I just use a VM/docker/jail for this!*

 A: Sure go ahead, install that 4 GB development environment a couple of times and see it getting old real fast.

-Q: *Isn't this slow ?
-You'd have to clone these dependencies for every project, that uses mulle-bootstrap ?*

-A: mulle-bootstrap can use a local git mirror to speed up those clones quite considerably.
+Q: *Have you heard about git submodules ? :P*

+A: Do git submodules build your stuff too ?
+Can git embed other scm repositories  ?
+I don't think so and I also never really bonded with git submodules.
+That's one of the main reasons, this project even exists.

-**Yet another Developer**
+**A Developer**

 Q: *So as I understand it `mulle-bootstrap` basically does*